 Paper crafts have always been a fun creative way to decorate a room, or give as gifts.
 Personally, it’s not my favorite craft, mainly because I am not very good at it!
+But, I have mastered the art of Paper Mums.

 That being said, these festive paper mums are pretty popular in the stores (I’ve seen them at Target, Walmart and Hobby Lobby) and I thought, why not make my own!?